+You pay a \$0 copay for covered major dental services.

+You pay 10% coinsurance for preventive, basic and major services.

+Note: Dental service costs are not included in the annual Maximum Out-of-Pocket Amount.

+- Emergency care for pain relief

+- Endodontic services (e.g., root canal)

+- Periodontal treatment

+- Periodontal surgery

+- o Debridement

+- o Scaling/root planning

+- o Localized delivery of anti-microbial agents via controlled release vehicle (arestin)

+- Periodontal maintenance (2 per calendar year)

+Major dental services

+- Dentures

+- o Rebasing (1 every 36 months)

+- o Relining (1 every 18 months)

+- Implants

+- Bridges

+- Veneers

+- Crowns and crown buildups

+- Inlays, onlays, and cast restorations

+Some major services require precertification.
+Exclusions and limitations are outlined in chapter 4 section 3.1

+Depression screening

+We cover one screening for depression per year.
+The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.

+You pay a \$0 copay for an annual depression screening visit.

+You pay a \$0 copay for an annual depression screening visit.

+Diabetes screening
-What you must pay when you get Services that are covered for you these services Major dental services You pay a \$0 copay for covered Dentures major dental services. o Rebasing (1 every 36 months) o Relining (1 every 18 months) Note: Dental service costs are not Implants included in the annual Maximum Out-Bridges of-Pocket Amount.
-Veneers Out-of-Network: • Crowns and crown buildups Inlays, onlays, and cast restorations There is no coverage for comprehensive dental services when Some major services require precertification. not administered by an in-network Exclusions and limitations are outlined in chapter 4 provider. section 3.1 Depression screening In-Network: We cover one screening for depression per year.
-The You pay a \$0 copay for an annual screening must be done in a primary care setting that depression screening visit. can provide follow-up treatment and/or referrals.
-Out-of-Network: You pay a \$0 copay for an annual depression screening visit.
-Diabetes screening In-Network: We cover this screening (includes fasting glucose You pay a \$0 copay for the Medicare tests) if you have any of the following risk factors: covered diabetes screening tests. high blood pressure (hypertension), history of Out-of-Network: abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood You pay a \$0 copay for the Medicare sugar (glucose).
-Tests may also be covered if you covered diabetes screening tests.

-meet other requirements, like being overweight and
+We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.

+You pay a \$0 copay for the Medicare covered diabetes screening tests.

+You pay a \$0 copay for the Medicare covered diabetes screening tests.

-Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 having a family history of diabetes.
+Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.

-months.